You’ve worked hard to build up an email list of subscribers. What do you do now?

-In this article, we’ll share nine expert tips for monetizing your email list and generating annual revenue from your subscribers, and we’ll break down examples of profitable newsletters that have been able to leverage these strategies to create new income streams for themselves.
+In this article, we’ll share nine expert tips for how to make money from a newsletter, and we’ll break down examples of profitable creators that have been able to leverage these strategies to create new income streams for themselves.

 A newsletter is a valuable asset because it’s an owned channel.

 You control the content, the frequency, and who gets on (and off) the list.

 This is in contrast to social media platforms like Facebook or Twitter, where you’re at the mercy of algorithm changes or can have your account suspended at any time.

 You can build a relationship with your readers and offer them value that they won’t find anywhere else.

 This is why newsletters are one of the most effective ways to monetize an audience.

 Now let’s look at some specific ways to make money from your newsletter.